tgvoskuilen/meshBalancing/README.md

   3. [CRASH] Add the following to `nearWallDist::correct()` inside the `mesh_.changing()` condition but before the patch sizes are set.
-If the total number of patches on a processor increases, there is a crash unless we increase the size of nearWallDist first
+If the total number of patches on a processor increases, there is a crash unless we increase the size of nearWallDist first.

         // If the number of patches on this processor increased, we need to
         // increase the number of patches in nearWallDist to match if( mesh_.boundary().size() != size() )